In This Section

 2012-10-1 TC SDCTV Meeting Agenda (v1.0)

 Description: Proposed agenda for the TC Sound for Digital Cinema and Television.
 Note a discussion on room measurement techniques and sound system performance may be proposed to become standards work

 Description: Agenda for Budapest TC Meeting of this Group

-Floyd Toole Francis Rumsey Kurt M. Graffy Neil A. Shaw Peter Mapp Robert Ellis-Geiger Garry Margolis Steve Martz Andreas Floros Bernardus Kok Vene Garcia Phil Manchester Linda Gedemer Brian McCarty Glenn A. Leembruggen David Murphy Julius Newell Philip Newell Dmitri Chernov Ron Lagerlof Alessandro Travaglini Sean Richardson Paul Keller Larry Elliott Brian Claypool Steve Shurtz Mark Genfan Steve Haas Jennifer Rarick Curt Hoyt Wilfried Van Baelen John Burnett Brian Long Rod Elliott Carlos Ronconi Kent Siew Miles Rogers Chuck Mulhearn Jeff Levison Peter Soper Darren Ma David Revel Shusen WANG M.K.
-Ramkrishnan Gunter Oehme Bob Claeys Nicolas Hamon Eelco Grimm Florian Camerer Bert Van Daele Alan Haigh Richard Van Everdingen Steve Strassberg Robert Lee Kazuho Ono Bruce Black Mark Mayfield Fei Yu
+Floyd Toole Francis Rumsey Kurt M. Graffy Neil A. Shaw Peter Mapp Robert Ellis-Geiger Garry Margolis Steve Martz Andreas Floros Bernardus Kok Vene Garcia Phil Manchester Linda Gedemer Brian McCarty Glenn A. Leembruggen David Murphy Julius Newell Philip Newell Dmitri Chernov Ron Lagerlof Alessandro Travaglini Sean Richardson Paul Keller Larry Elliott Brian Claypool Steve Shurtz Mark Genfan Steve Haas Jennifer Rarick Curt Hoyt Wilfried Van Baelen John Burnett Rod Elliott Carlos Ronconi Kent Siew Miles Rogers Chuck Mulhearn Jeff Levison Peter Soper Darren Ma David Revel Shusen WANG M.K.
+Ramkrishnan Gunter Oehme Bob Claeys Nicolas Hamon Eelco Grimm Florian Camerer Bert Van Daele Alan Haigh Richard Van Everdingen Steve Strassberg Robert Lee Kazuho Ono Bruce Black Mark Mayfield Fei Yu Roger Dressler

 To request membership in this Technical Committee please email the Chair by using the link above.